TeamIlluminati/G1ANT/Tumblr App Addon/Commands/tumblrfollow.md

 ## Example

-This simple script opens settings of user's tumblr profile.
+This simple scriptfollows the profile specified in the text by the user.

 ```G1ANT
 tumblr.open